sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The container runtime to use for the nodes
+The container runtime to use in the nodes of the node pool.
+Default is `containerd`.

 ### Constraints

-**enum**: the value of this property must be equal to one of the following values:
+**enum**: the value of this property must be equal to one of the following string values:

 | Value        |
 |:-------------|